openvinotoolkit/openvino/samples/cpp/benchmark_app/README.md

 * Predefined duration if `-niter` and `-t` are not specified.
 Predefined duration value depends on a device.

 During the execution, the application calculates latency (if applicable) and overall throughput:
-* By default, the median latency value is reported
+* By default, the median latency value is reported.
-* Throughput is calculated as overall_inference_time/number_of_processed_requests.
-The throughput value also depends on batch size.
+* Throughput is calculated as `overall_inference_time`/`number_of_processed_requests`.
+The value of throughput also depends on batch size.

 The application also collects per-layer Performance Measurement (PM) counters for each executed infer request if you enable statistics dumping by setting the `-report_type` parameter to one of the possible values: